 Creating a customized bracket

-Measure the dimensions of both your print bed and glass plates, and enter those values in the required fields in Customizer.
-More specifically, measure width, depth and height (in other words X, Y and Z) of both the bed (without glass) and glass plate(s).
+Measure the width, depth and height (in other words X, Y and Z dimensions) of both the bed (without glass) and glass plate(s).
 Next, enter those values in the corresponding fields in Customizer.
 Be as accurate as possible!
 Aim for at least 0.5 mm accuracy, this is possible with a simple ruler and a keen eye.

 You can opt to mount the brackets on the front right and rear left corners, or front left and rear right.
 One pair of brackets is sufficient, but should you want to clamp all corners anyway, just run Customizer twice for both configurations.
 The models are marked so you know where to mount them: FR = front right, FL = front left, RL = rear left, RR = rear right.

 The default is to center the glass on the bed, but if you want to align one of its edges to an edge of the print bed, you can select that in the options.
 For instance, I have aligned mine to the front edge because my start G-code chops off oozed filament on that edge.

 You can choose to add an extra pair of tiny ridges that may help to keep the plate clamped down.
 This is most useful if your glass plate has rounded or beveled edges.
 See the image and explanation at the bottom of this page.

-If the customizer shows “FAIL,” either you entered non-numerical dimensions, or your glass plate is unfortunately too large or small to be compatible with the brackets.
+If Customizer shows “FAIL,” either you've entered non-numerical dimensions, or your glass plate is unfortunately too large or small to be compatible with the brackets.
 You can try to fiddle with the advanced settings if the dimensions are borderline, but it is advisable to find some other glass instead, that has nearly the same size as the bed.